MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-failovernetworkadaptersettingdata.md

 ---
-Description: 'Represents the settings for a network adapter within the guest operating system, which will be applied at the time of a failover.' ms.assetid: 'd7f2d471-7328-4181-b94e-b9127814706e'
+Description: Represents the settings for a network adapter within the guest operating system, which will be applied at the time of a failover. ms.assetid: d7f2d471-7328-4181-b94e-b9127814706e
-title: 'Msvm\_FailoverNetworkAdapterSettingData class'
+title: Msvm\_FailoverNetworkAdapterSettingData class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_FailoverNetworkAdapterSettingData class